Athena Asamiya: In other media

 Athena also appears in several comic adaptations from The King of Fighters series which retell the story from various video games.
 In Masato Natsumoto's manga The King of Fighters: Kyo, Athena has a crush on Kyo Kusanagi, being also interested in his abilities.
 She appears in several chapters from the series along with Kensou as they investigate the powers from Iori Yagami.
 In the manga from Ryo Takamisaki, The King of Fighters G, Athena is featured as one of the lead characters participating in The King of Fighters '96 tournament along with Kyo and Mature, a servant from the demon Orochi.
 She also makes a short appearance in the 2006 original net animation The King of Fighters: Another Day helping citizens from Southtown in a fire.
 In the live-action drama entitled Athena, her character is portrayed by Kei Ishibashi, while the story is based on the video game Athena: Awakening from the Ordinary Life.
 Athena also has her own CD soundtrack named Athena the Music (アテナ ザ ミュージック) as part of the 20th anniversary from the video games of Athena.
 The CD was published by Happinet and contains various tracks based on Athena's character.
 In the web series The King of Fighters: Destiny Athena faces Rugal Bernstein alongside other fighters during the climax but is defeated.

-In merchandise
+Promotion and reception

 Her character is also featured in various types of merchandising such as figurines from KOF: Maximum Impact and SNK Beach Volley.
 Athena was also featured along with Mai Shiranui as a part of a set of two action figures with both her character being chibi.
 A key-chain from her character was also released by SNK.
-Athena was the featured character on a 'Neoprint' photo printing machine for a while.